 Past due but not impaired loans are those for which contractual interest or principal payments are past due but the Bank believes impairment is not appropriate.
+As at 31 December 2024, there is no loan to be classified in the category as per IFRS 9 or ACPR issued by DAB.
 The 12mECL portion of LTECLs that represent the ECLs that result from default events on a financial instrument that are possible within the 12 months after the reporting date.